Architectural Design in Practice

 About this course

 This course walks through designing a real mixed-use scheme in Liverpool's Fabric District.
 You'll see how we analyse the site's warehouse context, navigate Supplementary Planning Documents, plan 70 apartments to NDSS standards, and develop facades inspired by precedents like Haworth Tompkins.
-The emphasis is on the iterative process - massing, testing in Twinmotion, refining, and testing again - that leads to designs that work both architecturally and commercially.
+The emphasis is on the iterative process—massing, testing in real-time visualisation, refining, and testing again—that leads to designs that work both architecturally and commercially.
+This is exactly how we approach developer projects in practice, balancing design ambition with buildability and cost.
+By the end, you'll have a clear framework for tackling similar schemes yourself.

 This comprehensive architectural design course develops your expertise in navigating real-world practice challenges through the Kempston Street project, teaching you to transform site constraints into compelling architectural features.
 You'll learn systematic approaches to contextual analysis, planning policy interpretation, and community engagement that inform sophisticated design responses to complex urban sites.